 Puzhukku is a dish made of boiled/steamed root vegetables flavored with seasoned coconut paste.
 Thiruvathira Puzhukku is such a healthy dish made with a mix of different seasonal tubers and beans.

-Thiruvathira Puzhukku is made with a mix of seasonal root vegetables and beans.
-The tubers are nutritious and filling while the beans are a source of protein making it ideal for ladies who forgo rice based meals as part of the Thiruvathira rituals.
+Thiruvathira Puzhukku is made with a mix of root vegetables and beans that are in season.
+The tubers are nutritious and filling while the beans provide a good source of protein.
+This makes it for the ladies who forgo rice based meals as part of the Thiruvathira rituals.

 Shiva, of Hindu mythology.
 It is celebrated on the Thiruvathira day in the Month of Dhanu, according to the traditional Kerala calendar.
 This day falls in the month of Dec/Jan.
 It is one of the coldest days of the season.
 What better way to celebrate the winter than by going for a dip in the river early in the morning, fasting and staying up all night ?
 Women follow these traditions and rituals believing that it aids the well being of the menfolk.
 If you are interested to find out more about the festival click here.